Writing in Plain Language

 A systematic method to evaluate and compare the understandability and actionability of patient education materials.
 It is designed as a guide to help determine whether patients will be able to understand and act on information.
 Separate tools are available for use with print and audiovisual materials.

 The CDC Clear Communication Index (Index) is a research-based tool to help you develop and assess public communication materials.

-Making Data Talk: A Workbook was created by the National Cancer Institute to help you select and communicate quantitative data in ways lay audiences can understand.
+This workbook was created by the National Cancer Institute to help you select and communicate quantitative data in ways lay audiences can understand.

 Designing for reading is an important part of developing effective communications.
 Writing that is legible and well-organized is far easier to understand than more traditional styles.
 Even with regulations and the limits of publishing in the Code of Federal Regulations, you can use design elements to help users read and understand the information.